Luis Urías Player Props: Red Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.49 team ERA that ranks 22nd across all league pitching staffs.
+- The Tigers' 4.49 team ERA ranks 20th across all MLB pitching staffs.

-- Tigers pitchers combine to rank 16th in baseball in home runs given up (136 total, 1.2 per game).
+- Tigers pitchers combine to allow 137 total home runs at a clip of 1.2 per game (to rank 15th in baseball).

-- The lefty last pitched on Saturday against the Tampa Bay Rays, when he tossed 5 1/3 innings, allowing no earned runs while giving up six hits.
+- In his last outing on Sunday against the Tampa Bay Rays, the right-hander threw 5 2/3 innings, allowing six earned runs while surrendering nine hits.

-- In six games this season, the 26-year-old has a 3.67 ERA and 11 strikeouts per nine innings, while giving up a batting average of .240 to opposing hitters.
+- The 25-year-old has put together a 4.89 ERA and 6.6 strikeouts per nine innings in 10 games this season, while giving up a batting average of .244 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.